oncilla/pr-bouncer/README.md

 You can exclude files from counting towards the total additions, either based on on the file path, or based on specific markers in the file.

+Messages can be customized to give a personal touch.

 ## Usage

 ```yml